-- 5.3.41 The United Nations, European Union, and United Kingdom are each able to designate persons and entities as being subject to financial sanctions, in accordance with legislation explained below.
+- 5.3.42 The United Nations, European Union, and United Kingdom are each able to designate persons and entities as being subject to financial sanctions, in accordance with relevant legislation.
 Such sanctions normally include a comprehensive freeze of funds and economic resources, together with a prohibition on making funds or economic resources available to the designated target.
 A Consolidated List of all targets to whom financial sanctions apply is maintained by HM Treasury, and includes all individuals and entities that are subject to financial sanctions in the UK.
-This list is www.gov.uk/government/publications/financial-sanctionsconsolidated-list-of-targets. - 5.3.42 The obligations under the UK financial sanctions regime apply to all firms, and not just to banks.
+This list is www.gov.uk/government/publications/financial-sanctionsconsolidated-list-of-targets. - 5.3.43 The obligations under the UK financial sanctions regime apply to all firms, and not just to banks.
 The Consolidated List includes all the names of designated persons under UN and EC sanctions regimes which have effect in the UK.
 Firms will not normally have any obligation under UK law to have regard to lists issued by other organisations or authorities in other countries, although a firm doing business in other countries will need to be aware of the scope and focus of relevant financial sanctions regimes in those countries.
-The other websites referred to below may contain useful background information, but the purpose of the HM Treasury list is to draw together in one place all the names of designated persons for the various sanctions regimes effective in the UK.
-All firms to whom this guidance applies, therefore, whether or not they are FCA-regulated or subject to the ML Regulations, will need either: - for manual checking: to register with the HM Treasury update service (directly or via a third party, such as a trade association); or - if checking is automated: to ensure that relevant software includes checks against the relevant list and that this list is up to date. - 5.3.43 The origins of such sanctions and the sources of information for the Consolidated List are covered below. - 5.3.44 The HM Treasury website contains general guidance on the implementation of financial sanctions and various electronic versions of the Consolidated List to assist with compliance, as well as regime-specific target lists, details of all Notices updating the Consolidated List and News Releases issued by HM Treasury, and links to other useful websites.
-HM Treasury may also be contacted direct to provide guidance and to assist with any concerns regarding the implementation of financial sanctions:
+Other websites may contain useful background information, but the purpose of the HM Treasury list is to draw together in one place all the names of designated persons for the various sanctions regimes effective in the UK.
+All firms to whom this guidance applies, therefore, whether or not they are FCA-regulated or subject to the ML Regulations, will need either: - for manual checking: to register with the HM Treasury update service (directly or via a third party, such as a trade association); or - if checking is automated: to ensure that relevant software includes checks against the relevant list and that this list is up to date.

+- 5.3.44 The origins of such sanctions and the sources of information for the Consolidated List are set out in Part III, section 4. - 5.3.45 HM Treasury may also be contacted direct to provide guidance and to assist with any concerns regarding the implementation of financial sanctions:

-Financial Sanctions HM Treasury 1 Horse Guards Road LONDON SW1A 2HQ Tel: +44 (0) 20 7270 5454 Email: financialsanctions@hmtreasury.gsi.gov.uk
+Financial Sanctions HM Treasury 1 Horse Guards Road LONDON SW1A 2HQ Tel: +44 (0) 20 7270 5454

+Email: financialsanctions@hmtreasury.gsi.gov.uk

-- 5.3.45 An asset freeze works by way of a prohibition against dealing with the funds or economic resources of a designated person.
-It is also prohibited to make funds or economic resources (and in relation to designated terrorists, financial services) available, directly or indirectly, to or for the benefit of targets on the list maintained by HM Treasury.
-Firms therefore need to have an appropriate means of monitoring payment instructions to ensure that the prohibitions are not breached.
-A breach could involve the making of payments to or for the benefit of designated persons, whether or not the payment is made direct to the designated person, through an intermediary or in a manner which is for the benefit of the designated person. - 5.3.46 HM Treasury can licence exceptions to the prohibitions to enable frozen funds and economic resources to be unfrozen and to allow payments to be made to or for the benefit of a designated person.
-A firm seeking such a licence should write to the Financial Sanctions Unit at the address set out in paragraph 5.3.44. - 5.3.47 If a firm breaches a sanctions prohibition, it is likely to have committed a criminal offence.
-However, in line with the principles set out in the Code for Crown Prosecutors, prosecution of a firm suspected to be in breach of the financial sanctions regime in the UK would be likely only where the prosecuting authorities consider this to be in the public interest, and where they believe that there is enough evidence to provide a realistic prospect of conviction.
-The Code for Crown Prosecutors can be accessed at www.cps.gov.uk/publications/code for crown prosecutors/index.html - 5.3.48 To reduce the risk of breaching obligations under financial sanctions regimes, firms are likely to focus their resources on areas of their business that carry a greater likelihood of involvement with targets, or their agents.
-Within this approach, firms are likely to focus their prevention and detection procedures on direct customer relationships, and then have appropriate regard to other parties involved. - 5.3.49 Firms need to have some means of monitoring payment instructions to ensure that proposed payments to targets or their agents are not made.
-The majority of payments made by many firms will, however, be to other regulated firms, rather than to individuals or entities that may be targets. - 5.3.50 Where a firm freezes funds under financial sanctions legislation, or where it has suspicions of terrorist financing, it must make a report to HM Treasury, and/or to the NCA.
+- 5.3.46 To reduce the risk of breaching obligations under financial sanctions regimes, firms are likely to focus their resources on areas of their business that carry a greater likelihood of involvement with targets, or their agents.
+Within this approach, firms are likely to focus their prevention and detection procedures on direct customer relationships, and then have appropriate regard to other parties involved. - 5.3.47 Firms need to have some means of monitoring payment instructions to ensure that proposed payments to targets or their agents are not made.
+The majority of payments made by many firms will, however, be to other regulated firms, rather than to individuals or entities that may be targets. - 5.3.48 Where a firm freezes funds under financial sanctions legislation, or where it has suspicions of terrorist financing, it must make a report to HM Treasury, and/or to the NCA.
 Guidance on such reporting is given in paragraphs 6.33 to 6.42.